bertreb/pimatic-luftdaten/README.md

 * ${luftdaten device id}.DISTANCE         - Distance to the sensor (km)

 In the gui an attribute is not visible when no value is received.
-The variable is set to 0 is no value is received.

 ---------